SalomePlatform/hexablock/doc/gui_make_elmts.rst

 **Arguments:**

-- elements
+- elements,
-- vertex
+- vertex,
-- k growing factor
+- k growing factor.

 The dialogue box to make elements by scaling is: